AlpinYukseloglu/orderbook/README.md

 # Rust Orderbook Implementation

 This is an orderbook implementation written purely in Rust.
-It includes full support for market and limit orders, a FIFO matching engine, an account system, and a terminal UI that can be seen here:
+It includes full support for market and limit orders, a FIFO matching engine, an account system, and a fully functional and interactive terminal UI that can be seen here:
 <img width="1169" alt="Screenshot 2023-08-20 at 11 16 15 PM" src="https://github.com/AlpinYukseloglu/orderbook/assets/62043214/993c2c0c-d0f7-44dd-a23d-0b01512b1407">

 ## Features